yuantn/MI-AOD/docs/FAQ.md

     - -> Naturally formed unsupervised learning procedure
     - -> Performance improvement

+4. Q: How to guarantee the distribution bias between the labeled data and the unlabeled data is minimized based on my derivation?
+(Issue [#8](../../../issues/8))

+    A: There is something wrong in the process and result of your derivation.
+    And minimizing the distribution bias is achieved by two steps (maximizing and minimizing uncertainty, as shown in Fig. 2(a) ) but not only minimizing uncertainty.

-4. Q: What is the main difference between the active learning and semi-supervision, and can I directly use active learning for semi-supervision?
+5. Q: What is the main difference between the active learning and semi-supervision, and can I directly use active learning for semi-supervision?
 (Issue [#12](../../../issues/12))

     A: The core of active learning is that we first train a model with small amount of data, and then calculate the uncertainty (or other designed metrics) to select the informative samples for the next active learning cycle.